and-r/anyflyer/README.md

 but the 2015 version should also be sufficient

+Linux: Download package file anyflyer*.deb and install it with one of the package manager in your system, e.g. apt-get or GDebi.
+The package was created and tested on Linux Mint 18.2.

 ## How to use
 After running .exe file, you are in Main Menu, from here you can start the simulation by choosing Fly, change the settings by Plan your flight, or exit application.
 When the simulation is started, you are at first in pause mode, which you can turn on/off by space key.
 You can always enter the Simulation Menu (either paused or unpaused) by pressing ESC.
 When the simulation is going unpaused, you can operate the menu only by cursor keys/enter because the mouse is used to move the stick.
 When pause is enabled, you can also use mouse pointer to click menu items.
 Full key/mouse function list you can find in: Simulation Menu/Keys and control description.
 To make smooth turns it is sometimes better to use pitch trimmer instead of moving the mouse up/down.
 There are two important HUD symbols you must be aware when flying: a waterline mark (similar to 'W' letter) indicates where the aircraft's nose is pointed.
 A small circle represents the speed vector - the aircraft moves exactly at the direction indicated by the circle.